lkmnch/portfolio_site_2023/README.md

 - Reactjs
 - Vite

-Feel free to clone or fork this repository to explore, contribute, or use it as inspiration for your own projects.
+Feel free to clone or fork this repository to explore or use it as inspiration for your own projects.
 Your feedback is highly appreciated!

 Happy coding! 🚀